Wiki · Concept · Last reviewed June 16, 2026

 Definition

-Reward models are not the same as the base model being aligned.
-In a typical RLHF system, the base model generates candidate answers, evaluators compare those answers, a separate reward model learns to predict the preferred answer, and reinforcement learning optimizes the base model to receive higher reward-model scores.
+In classic language-model RLHF, the reward model is a separate model trained on human comparisons.
+A policy model generates candidate answers, raters rank those answers, the reward model learns to predict the preferred answer, and reinforcement learning optimizes the policy toward higher reward-model scores.

 How They Work